RosenYordanov2003/EcommerceApp/README.md

 The application represents ecommerce app where users can buy products (clothes, shoes).
 Every user has own user-cart and list of his favorite products.
 ## The application has 2 roles:
 ### User Role
+- Authenticated users can write reviews about particular product and can edit their own reviews.
+- Authenticated users can buy products and can add them in their user-cart. Аfter each successfully placed order, the user receives an email with information about the order
+- Users can recieve a promotion code by their email when they reach particular orders-count
-- User can buy products, can filter products by given criteria and also to write reviews about products.
-Every user can read all reviews about particular product and to modify his reviews.
+- Users can filter products by brand or category and can search about products in search bar, can read reviews about particular product, can send messages to admins
 ### Admin Role
 - Admin user can modify all products and also can add product stock for particular product, also can archive product or add promotion to that product.
 - Admin user can creates products and also upload imgs about every product.
 - Admin user can see all statistics about the app for example total income of the application for particular month, for particular day and total income for all time.
 - Admin user can see all orders and can see order-details for particular order.
+- Admin user can answers to user-messages and send his respond by email to user

 ## Database diagram
 ![image](https://github.com/RosenYordanov2003/EcommerceApp/assets/107473016/b929e603-3b87-481c-9d55-e6c026cc815e)